 Oh, and consistent access to a violin.
 And time and space to play it.
 And a teacher.

 It makes a lot of sense to support gifted students by providing the things they need to flourish.
 Among other things, long-term research suggests that when things go right, gifted students are disproportionately likely to change the world.

-Gifted students aren't always noticed.
-There are many reasons.
+There are many reasons why gifted students might not be noticed for referral.
+Kids don't always want to be pigeonholed as smart, for example.
 Being gifted is a form of being different, which can also feel like being weird.
 Some gifted students underperform in school because they find it tedious.
 Some, bored, may fidget or disrupt class.
 Others, not wanting to be noticed, sit quietly in class, do what they're told and endure the slow pace.

 Neither California nor the federal government sets aside money to educate gifted students.

-California administers standardized tests to most students annually, but these tests are not particularly helpful in identifying gifted children.
+Although California administers standardized tests to most students annually, these tests don't identify gifted children.
 These tests evaluate students' knowledge of grade-level curriculum, not their aptitude for general reasoning.

 Psychologists use a variety of assessments to estimate different forms of intelligence, including "general" intelligence ("G").
 The most widely used test for this purpose is the Wechsler assessment, which yields a statistic known as an Intelligence Quotient (IQ).
 By design, the average average IQ score is 100.
 Higher scores reflect above-average general intelligence.
 The Wechsler assessments have been around for a long time, and are far from the only ones available.
 For example, some California schools and districts use group-administered tests such as CogAT, an assessment from Houghton Mifflin Harcourt.